WebOrigami/docs/src/content/framework/intro.md

 alice.html = greet('Alice')
 ```

 Be sure to use single quotes, not double quotes.
-To encourage cross-platform compatibility with Microsoft Windows — which does not allow double quotes in file names — Origami doesn't recognize double quotes.
+To encourage cross-platform compatibility with Microsoft Windows, which does not allow double quotes in file names, Origami doesn't recognize double quotes.

-You should now be able to open http://localhost:5000/hello/alice.html to see "Hello, **Alice**!"
+You should now be able to open http://localhost:5000/hello/alice.html and see "Hello, **Alice**!"

 Since the function the formula calls is regular JavaScript, you can use that JavaScript to create HTML by any means you like.
 If the function is asynchronous, Origami will `await` the result before serving it to the browser.
 With that, you should be able to do essentially anything you want in the JavaScript function to create any HTML result.